datsoftlyngby/dat3_fall_2020/src/pages/Flow-1/week3/SP3.md

 - Your index.html file must include a link to your Travis status page
 - Your index.html should include a small description of how far you came (could be taken from the Readme-file)

-*What you hand in is: the single link to this page*
+*What you hand in is: the single link to this web-project (using yoour domain-name and https) obviously*

 Add your hand-in link here: https://forms.gle/4VubTU21RHtbkDdg9